elifercann/BookStoreApp/README.md

 To run this project, you must do the following:

-1-Install Visual Studio 2022.
+* Install Visual Studio 2022.
-2-Download the project from GitHub.
+* Download the project from GitHub.
-3-Open the project in Visual Studio.
+* Open the project in Visual Studio.
-4-Press F5 to run the project.
+* Press F5 to run the project.

 # Or
  You can use git to download the repo to your computer.